adanog/LEAs/README.md

 # LEAs
-Repository for the article "Self-association and multimer formation of AtLEA4-5, a plant desiccation-induced intrinsically disordered protein" by Romero-Pérez P el al.
+Repository for the article "Self-association and multimer formation of AtLEA4-5, a desiccation-induced intrinsically disordered protein from plants" by Romero-Pérez P el al.